Prasad's Conjecture about dualizing involutions: Twisted sign

-Theorems \ref{thm:generic} and \ref{thm:main} allows us to associate a sign to most irreducible character of $G^F$ for most $G$.
+Theorems \ref{thm:generic} and \ref{thm:main} allows us to associate a twisted sign in a natural way to most irreducible character of $G^F$ for most $G$.
+Twisted signs have been extensively studied in literature.
 We will briefly recall the definition of this sign.

-Let $\rho$ be an irreducible character of $G^F$ and let $\iota_G$ be an involution such that we have an isomorphism, This induces another isomorphism, These two isomorphisms are easily seen to differ by a sign. \begin{definition} Let $\epsilon_{\rho}\in\{\pm1\}$ be the sign associated to $\rho$ which is given by the equality: \end{definition} \begin{remark}When $G=\GL_n$, then it is known that $\epsilon_{\rho}=1$ for all irreducible characters $\rho$ of $G^F$. \end{remark}
+Let $\rho$ be an irreducible character of $G^F$ and let $\iota_G$ be an involution such that we have an isomorphism, This induces another isomorphism, These two isomorphisms are easily seen to differ by a sign. \begin{definition} Let $\epsilon_{\rho}\in\{\pm1\}$ be the sign associated to $\rho$ which is given by the equality: \end{definition} \begin{remark}When $G=\GL_n$, then it follows from the main result of Gow \cite{Gow83} that $\epsilon_{\rho}=1$ for all irreducible characters $\rho$ of $G^F$. \end{remark}